-Juliet Fisher – The Gallery Highwaymans.
+Juliet Fisher – The Highwaymans.

 Juliet is hugely passionate about the Arts, Crafts and creating a special, unique destination, come and join us to indulge in Art work and Tree Walks.

 The original vineyards connected to the Cathedral were destroyed during the Reformation.
 They were situated on the hill behind the town, now known as Vinefields Farm.
 Merelina MacRae was very keen to resurrect this vineyard.
 It was the right poor soil, sand over chalk on a South-facing slope, and would have formed an interesting backdrop to the expanding town.
 However, the planning authorities refused it on the grounds that it was an industrial operation in the countryside.